ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 X Window Servers
 -------------------

-Originally developed for UNIX, the X Window System allows a program on one computer to open windows on another computer’s screen (usually your desktop/laptop computer).
+Originally developed for Unix, the X Window System allows a program on one computer to open windows on another computer’s screen (usually your desktop/laptop).
 The program that runs on the Nightingale is called the *client*.
-The program that runs on your desktop computer is called the *server*.
+The program that runs on your desktop/laptop computer is called the *server*.
 X Window servers are available for Microsoft Windows, Mac, and Unix/Linux.

 One-Time Setup